 With web workers, a web app can shift some code to a thread running in the background – so a game can be working out the next turn without slowing you down while you play (usually the JavaScript for that would slow down what you're doing).

+This should work particularly well in IE because of the way the Chakra JavaScript engine can split code across multiple cores (and Microsoft's latest figures say that as of March 2011, the average PC has 2.4 cores).
 Other browsers already support web workers, although Firefox 5 does not allow messages sent through a direct 'channel' between different pieces of background code which Microsoft says explains why PP2 does better than Firefox at its new Bellagio Fountain test drive demo.

-FASTER: IE10 gets Web workers after other browsers…
+FASTER:IE10 gets Web workers after other browsers…

-FIREFOX 5: …Microsoft says Firefox is slower at this test because it doesn't have message channels
+FIREFOX 5:…Microsoft says Firefox is slower at this test because it doesn't have message channels

 PP2 is the first browser to support three new performance APIs, including the Page Visibility setting that the Chrome team has been suggesting web sites use to check if a page is in a background or tab or a minimised window.